Hello World

 })

-where snapId can be one of the following:
+}where snapId can be one of the following:

-2. local:http://localhost:9001: If you're running the Hedera Wallet Snap locally on your development environment via Hedera Wallet Snap Local Environment, the snap APIs are exposed on localhost:9001.
+npm:@hashgraph/hedera-wallet-snap: This is what you'll have most of the time if you are going to be integrating with the Hedera Wallet Snap version from the npm registry.local:http://localhost:9001: If you're running the Hedera Wallet Snap locally on your development environment via Hedera Wallet Snap Local Environment, the snap APIs are exposed on localhost:9001.
 Note that you would only use this if you're actively making some changes to the Hedera Wallet Snap code locally otherwise, you'll be interacting with the Hedera Wallet Snap npm package directly.

 On the above handleHelloAPIRequestmethod, we can see that it's invoking the wallet_snap_* method of Metamask.
 What this does is invoke the hello API of Hedera Wallet Snap.
 Hedera Wallet Snap has implemented how to handle this API including what arguments to take(if any).
 Refer to hello snap API for more info on how this API works.